TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/euphoria/how-to-implement-the-solution.md

 ```

 The `puts` function is similar to the `fputs` function
-in C. The first argument is the file number, whereas in C, this is
+in C, but the parameters are reversed.
+The first argument is the file
-a `FILE` pointer.
+number.
 The second argument is the string to output.
+In C, the first
+argument is the string to output, and the second argument is a
+`FILE` pointer.